followmyutopia/devextreme-documentation/api-reference/30 Data Layer/PivotGridDataSource/1 Configuration/fields/calculateSummaryValue.md

 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->dxPivotGridSummaryCell<!--/typeFunctionParamType1-->
 <!--typeFunctionParamDescription1-->
-The object for accessing the data of the current cell and the neighboring cells.
+The data of the current and neighboring cells.
 <!--/typeFunctionParamDescription1-->

 <!--typeFunctionReturnType-->Number<!--/typeFunctionReturnType-->
 <!--typeFunctionReturnDescription-->
-The new cell value.
+The cell's new value.
 <!--/typeFunctionReturnDescription-->